-PGY1 Pharmacy Residency

-Program Director: Niki Carver, PharmD
+PGY1 Pharmacy Residency Program Director: Niki Carver, PharmD

-NEA Baptist Memorial Hospital PGY1 Pharmacy Residency is a 52-week program composed of required and elective, as well as longitudinal learning experiences.
+NEA Baptist Memorial Hospital PGY1 Pharmacy Residency is a 52-week program composed of four required 8-week block learning experiences and four required longitudinal learning experiences.
+The resident will choose from four offered elective learning experiences to complete the residency year.
 The program structure ensures greater than two thirds of the residency program is spent in direct patient care activities and that no more than one-third of the residency year deals with a specific disease state or patient population.